Atta2k2/G-Site-DEMO-TOURNAMENT-MODULE/README.md

-# G-Site Invitational — Tournament Ops Module
+# G-Site Invitational — Tournament Module

 Welcome to my functional React-based tournament operational system, designed specifically as a paid recruitment task for the G-Site Developer Program.
 My primary goal was to focus on robust functional UI, bulletproof state operations, seamless data handling, and an exceptional user experience for Tournament Organizers (TOs).